-One of the key underlying causes for Tuvalu’s vulnerability is the challenge in adequate public service delivery compounded by its geography.
+One of the key underlying causes for Tuvalu’s vulnerability is the challenge of adequate public service delivery compounded by its geography.
 Outer islands are often staffed with a few government officials with limited financial resources to meet the genuine development needs of communities, let alone additional technical inputs needed to mitigate the risks of climate change.
 Their ability to adapt to climate change is further hampered by the highly vulnerable communication network that connects outer islands.
-Currently satellite phones and FM radio are the only communication channels through which to provide vital information on emerging disasters from the capital of Funafuti.
+Currently, satellite phones and FM radio are the only communication channels through which to provide vital information on emerging disasters from the capital of Funafuti.
 But these existing communication facilities tend to break down during extreme climate events – when they are most needed.

 For updates on UNDP Early Warning Systems and Climate Resilient Development projects, click here.